nimf/combox/CHRONICLE.md

 As I don't have extensive experience setting up React apps (I used Rails-generated webpack config for react) I've created our react app with [create-react-app](https://github.com/facebookincubator/create-react-app)

 I've set up basic Phoenix app with `mix phx.new combox --no-html --no-brunch` because we will use it only as a back end.

+_October 22, 2017_

+We will start with an anonymous visitor accessing our app.
+React app will connect to Phoenix via WebSocket and get a state of the current page.

+To distinguish pages to comment on we need a model for pages.
+But I prefer to call it a Subject because we might want comments not only on pages in the future.
+Subjects belong to some Resource (in case of pages it is a website), which in turn belongs to a User (website owner), who embedded our app.

+So I will create:

+- User model
+- Resource model, which has many Subjects and belongs to a User
+- Subject model, which is identified by URL and belongs to a Resource

+This data model does not include any groups/organizations to group resources.
+This model also does not allow to set up additional administrators/moderators for a resource.
+I did it intentionally - to be able to try how to remodel and migrate data with Ecto migrations.

+Now when we have Subjects we can create our Comment model.
+It belongs to a Subject, may belong to a User, may have a parent Comment, must have a message, may have anonymous user name and email, must have a votes balance.